-We are party to a registration rights agreement with MLSH 1 and MLSH 2.
-MLSH 1 and MLSH 2 are entitled to request that we register their shares of capital stock on a long-form or short-form registration statement on one or more occasions in the future, which registrations may be "shelf registrations."
-MLSH 1 and MLSH 2 will be entitled to participate in certain of our registered offerings, subject to the restrictions in the registration rights agreement.
+We are party to a registration rights agreement with MLSH 1 and MLSH 2 (the "Registration Rights Agreement").
+MLSH 1 and MLSH 2 are entitled to request that we register their shares of Class A common stock on a long-form or short-form registration statement on one or more occasions in the future, which registrations may be "shelf registrations."
+MLSH 1 and MLSH 2 will be entitled to participate in certain of our registered offerings, subject to the restrictions in the Registration Rights Agreement.
 We will pay expenses in connection with the exercise of these rights.
-The registration rights described in this paragraph apply to (i) shares of our Class A common stock held by MLSH 1 and MLSH 2 and their affiliates, and (ii) any of our capital stock (or that of our subsidiaries) issued or issuable with respect to the Class A common stock described in clause (i) in connection with any dividend, distribution, recapitalization, reorganization, or certain other corporate transactions ("Registrable Securities").
-These registration rights are also for the benefit of any subsequent holder of Registrable Securities; provided that any particular securities will cease to be Registrable Securities when they have been sold in a registered public offering, sold in compliance with Rule 144 of the Securities Act of 1933, as amended (the "Securities Act"), or repurchased by us or our subsidiaries.
-In addition, with the consent of the Company and holders of a majority of Registrable Securities, certain Registrable Securities will cease to be Registrable Securities if they can be sold without limitation under Rule 144 of the Securities Act.
+The registration rights described in this paragraph apply to (i) shares of our Class A common stock held by MLSH 1 and MLSH 2 and their affiliates, and (ii) any of our equity securities (or that of our subsidiaries) issued or issuable with respect to the Class A common stock described in clause (i) by way of dividend, distribution, split or combination of securities, or any recapitalization, merger, consolidation or other reorganization ("Registrable Securities").
+These registration shorts are also for the benefit of any subsequent holder of Registrable Securities; provided, that any particular securities Act, or repurchased by us or our subsidiaries.
+In addition, with the consent of the Company and holders of a majority of Registrable Securities, certain Registrable Securities will cease to be Registrable Securities if they can be sold without limitation under Rule 144 of the Securities, Act.